Our program is taught by experts in the field of complimentary and integrative health.

 Dr. Amri’s research has attracted funding from both NIH and the private sector.
 She published a significant number of scientific papers, reviews, and book chapters and her latest publication is a book on Greco-Arabic medicine, linking the 21-century bio-medicine to Hippocrates and Avicenna.

-Dr. Haramati is a Professor in the Departments of Biochemistry & Cellular and Molecular Biology as well as Medicine.
+Dr. Haramati is a Professor in the Department of Biochemistry and Cellular & Molecular Biology as well as the Department of Medicine.
 His research interests focused on two main areas: the regulation of renal and electrolyte physiology during growth; and the cardiovascular-renal-endocrine regulation of volume homeostasis in heart failure.
 For the past 10 years he has led the educational initiative in CAM at Georgetown as part of his focus on medical education and rethinking how health professionals are trained.
 He is particularly interested in the intersection of science, mind-body medicine and professionalism.

 Dr. Haramati has published over 200 scientific papers, book chapters and abstracts and is a recognized leader in Integrative Medicine.